What does Turning Green hope to accomplish?

 Why go green?

-Teens Turning Green began in the Bay Area in January of 2005, founded by the mother-daughter team of Judi Shils and Erin Schrode.
+Turning Green began in the Bay Area in January of 2005, founded by the mother-daughter team of Judi Shils and Erin Schrode.
 The campaign initially focused on raising awareness about the dangers of conventional cosmetics and personal care products and advocating for safer items, as well as legislation to protect personal and environmental health.
-TTG now addresses a wide range of eco lifestyle issues and has a presence at elementary, middle and high schools, universities, and student organizations across the country, as well as a strong virtual platform and media presence.
-Read our story to find out more.
+TG now addresses a wide range of eco lifestyle issues and has a presence at elementary, middle and high schools, universities, and student organizations across the country, as well as a strong virtual platform and media presence.

-Does Teens Turning Green have a social media presence?
+Does Turning Green have a social media presence?

 We build programs around themes relevant to the lives of students in high school and college.
 Our work spans all aspects of life!
-Some areas of focus include school lunch, REuse, paper, dorm, GMO, fashion, energy, and much more.
+Some areas of focus include sustainable food, non-GMO, conscious campuses, ethical lifestyle (GreenStyled, GreenSpa), and much more.

 Do I have to be eco-friendly to participate?

 Nope!
-TTG aims to inspire a transition from conventional thinking to a more conscious perspective.
-Regardless of current knowledge and lifestyle practices, if you are open to change, ready to learn, and want to make a difference, you are the perfect candidate to participate in TTG.
-We are excited to have you!
+TG aims to inspire a transition from conventional thinking to a more conscious perspective.
+Regardless of current knowledge and lifestyle practices, if you are open to change, ready to learn, and want to make a difference, you are the perfect candidate to participate in TG.

 How can my school be involved?

-Bring TTG to your high school, college, or student organization simply by sending us an email!
-Hundreds of high schools and universities have joined the movement, many of which are on the Join A Chapter tab of the website.
+Bring TG to your high school, college, or student organization simply by sending us an email!
+Hundreds of high schools and universities have joined the movement.
 Current outreach includes student government, eco clubs, sustainability leaders, Greek life, journalism, community service organizations, environmental studies teachers and professors, national PTA and other youth-centered forums.
 There are many opportunities to engage your campus, so get involved and be a key part of spreading this message far and wide!
 Contact us for more information.

 There are many reasons to get involved!
 Here are a few of our favorites: